javascript-obfuscator/javascript-obfuscator/readme.md

 ####debugProtectionInterval
 Type: `boolean` Default: `false`

-#####This option can cause browser freeze even while Developer Tools is disabled!
-Use at own risk.
+#####This option can cause browser freeze even if Developer Tools are disabled!
+Use it at your own risk.

 Works if `debugProtection` is enabled.

-Force enable debug mode in some browsers (mainly based on WebKit) when Developers Tools panel was enbaled, even after page was loaded.
+Force enable debug mode in some browsers (mainly based on WebKit) when Developers Tools panel was enabled, even after page was loaded.

 ####disableConsoleOutput
 Type: `boolean` Default: `true`